apache/sirona/src/site/markdown/jpa.md

 ## Installation

-To use this module and get execution time of queries creation (`createNamedQuery`, ...) set as JPA provider `org.apache.commons.monitoring.jpa.MonitoringPersistence`.
+To use this module and get execution time of queries creation (`createNamedQuery`, ...) set as JPA provider `org.apache.sirona.jpa.MonitoringPersistence`.

-If you have in your environment a single "real" JPA provider it should be found automatically but if that's not the case of if you want to force the implementation set the property `org.apache.commons.monitoring.jpa.provider` to the real implementation you want.
+If you have in your environment a single "real" JPA provider it should be found automatically but if that's not the case of if you want to force the implementation set the property `org.apache.sirona.jpa.provider` to the real implementation you want.
 For instance:

 ```xml